oscar-richardson-softwire/ts-dynamite/README.md

 ## Your Task

-Your job is to build an agent and pit it against your fellow interns (as well as a few other simple bots that I'll add into the mix)!
+Your job is to build an agent and pit it against your fellow interns!

 It's possible to get something working very quickly - there are already a few very simple bots in this repo - but the possibilities for making your agent more sophisticated and complex are endless!